marksmits/url-search-property/README.md

 # @marksmits/url-search-property

 This project provides `UrlSearchQueryMixin` and a decorator `@searchProperty`.
 Through this decorator it is very easy to add properties to the URL search params.

+This will create a two way bind beteen the property and the url param.
+If you update the url param the property will update and trigger a rerender like other properties do.
+Also if you update the property the url will auto update to reflect the new property value.

 ```ts
 @customElement('test-app')